 We worked together with two new partners for this edition.
 We invited Anaïs Aguerre, the Project Director of ReACH (Reproductions of Art and Cultural Heritage) to sit in our program commission.
 The vision of the 2017 ReACH Declaration is intended for both institutions and individuals to promote the production, sharing and preservation of digital records and reproductions.

-The Prince Claus Fund makes an important contribution to the program for this edition.
+Prins Claus Fund for Culture & Development makes an important contribution to the program for this edition.
 The fund is internationally active in creating opportunities for connection and exchange and to stimulate cultural expression.
-Last year the Prince Claus Funds Cultural Emergency Response (CER) Program, ICCROM, the International Centre for the Study of the Preservation and Restoration of Cultural Property, the Smithsonian Institution and the Netherlands National Commission for UNESCO jointly organized a course especially designed for people working in the fields of heritage management, preservation or protection, or disaster risk management.
+Last year the Prins Claus Fund for Culture & Development Emergency Response (CER) Program, ICCROM, the International Centre for the Study of the Preservation and Restoration of Cultural Property, the Smithsonian Institution and the Netherlands National Commission for UNESCO jointly organized a course especially designed for people working in the fields of heritage management, preservation or protection, or disaster risk management.

-The fire in the Museu Nacional in Rio de Janeiro, last year is a sad reminder of how important it is to protect and preserve cultural heritage for the following generations.
+The fire in the Notre Dame Cathedral in Paris last month and in the Museu Nacional in Rio de Janeiro, last year are sad reminders of how important it is to protect and preserve cultural heritage for the following generations.
 Digital photographic techniques offer a set of instruments to that end.
 The digital availability of image material allows us to share cultural heritage on the Internet and to open our collections to the public at large.

 We collaborate with conservators, curators and scientists in such a way as to provide the building blocks of a visual digital report (storytelling) of our history.